-Hear from Distance Learning MBA (London) participant Abba Almas to find out why he chose Warwick Business School and what to consider when choosing where to study your MBA.
+Hear from Global Online MBA (London) participant Abba Almas to find out why he chose Warwick Business School and what to consider when choosing where to study your MBA.

-My reasons for choosing Warwick’s Distance Learning MBA program were partly down to serendipity and partly down to need.
+My reasons for choosing Warwick’s Global Online MBA program were partly down to serendipity and partly down to need.

 In 2004 I was planning to pursue a BSc in Actuarial Science at the University of Warwick, after graduating high school with the highest grades amongst all the schools in the Kingdom of Bahrain.